GnaspGames/Smelt/Docs/Syntax.md

 **"markerTag"**

-This is used to define a 'marker' ArmorStant to be summoned at the same location as each command block to follow.
-Each marker ArmorStand will have the tag provided as the value of `markerTag`.
+This is used to define a 'marker' entity (either an ArmorStand or AreaEffectCloud according to the config) to be summoned at the same location as each command block to follow.
+Each marker entity will have the tag provided as the value of `markerTag`.

-This can be useful for targetting a specific command block, or for setting up a random option system.
+This can be useful for targeting a specific command block, or for setting up a random option system.

 Possible values are any string that can be used as a scoreboard tag. e.g. `{"markerTag":"randomPowerup"}`.

-Use `{"markerTag":""}` to reset this option and stop ArmorStands from appearing in coming command blocks.
+Use `{"markerTag":""}` to reset this option and stop entities from being summoned in coming command blocks.

 Example use case: